oven-sh/bun/docs/cli/run.md

 $ bun run dev --watch # ❌ don't do this
 ```

-Flags that occur at the end of the command will be ignores and passed through to the `"dev"` script itself.
+Flags that occur at the end of the command will be ignored and passed through to the `"dev"` script itself.
 {% /callout %}

 ### `--smol`